Referee (professional wrestling): Distractions and bumps

+In a 1975 match for the NWA World Heavyweight Championship between champion Jack Brisco and challenger Mongolian Stomper, Stomper's manager, Bearcat Wright, enters the ring to interfere following a referee bump.

 Most professional wrestling promotions have a kayfabe rule that referees do not make decisions based on anything they do not personally witness.
 Because of this, distracting or incapacitating the referee is often an element of a match, especially in standard matches where a wrestler is liable to lose a match by disqualification for performing an illegal move.
 Distraction or incapacitation of the referee is usually a precursor to the villain wrestler either performing a normally illegal move without any consequence, or outside interference in the match (a run in).
 Less commonly, the heroic wrestler might appear to win the match by pinfall or submission if not for the referee being distracted or incapacitated.
 These pre-planned temporary injuries to the referee are known as "bumps".

 Distracting the referee is usually a deliberate tactic done by the villain, his manager, valet or his partner in a tag-team.
 It can also take the form of the referee taking an inordinate amount of time to talk to the heroic wrestler for violating the rules.
 Incapacitating the referee is usually done by a purportedly accidental collision with a wrestler, or a wrestler missing an attack on an opponent and hitting the referee instead, though sometimes a referee may be incapacitated by a deliberate attack by the villain or his manager.
 These distractions and bumps are usually designed to generate heat and response from the crowd.
 An example being a referee who is distracted by a heel that prevents the referee from seeing the face wrestler tagging in his partner, then once the heel leaves, the referee pointedly blocks the newly tagged in face wrestler from entering due to the "missed" tag.
 Often while the referee is now distracted by enforcing the rule requiring the official to see a tag to allow it, the heel team switch themselves in order to double team the stricken face wrestler left on his own.

 When any of these happen, the referee usually appears to be knocked unconscious for a period of time by a move that is not considered particularly devastating when applied to a wrestler.
-This has garnered criticism over the years, as many referee bumps are supposed to depict the wrestlers are exceptionally powerful, but in many situations, referee bumps simply make the referees appear unrealistically weak and fragile.
+This has garnered criticism over the years, as many referee bumps are supposed to depict the wrestlers as exceptionally powerful, but in many situations, referee bumps simply make the referees appear unrealistically weak and fragile.
 Perhaps the most infamous example of this happened at the otherwise universally-acclaimed pay-per-view event Wrestlemania X-Seven, during a match between Triple H and The Undertaker, when the Undertaker knocked out referee Mike Chioda with a single stomp and a single elbow to the back.
 Despite the relative lack of brutality, Chioda was kayfabe unconscious for ten solid minutes.